 - a top menu bar (outlined in blue).

 The main work area is where you can view documents, create, edit, and run notebooks, and launch other applications.
 In the left sidebar, the file browser tab lists all of the files that are locally stored in your EarthAI Notebook environment.
+Double-clicking on a file name will open the document in the main work area.
+You can add folders to organize your documents.

 From the welcome screen in the main work area, select Go To Launcher as shown below.